-Articles of any length will be considered for publication, but should not normally exceed 10,000 words.
-All articles must have an abstract (max 150 words) and at least three keywords (max 10).
+Articles of any length will be considered for publication, but should not normally exceed 12,000 words.
+All articles MUST have an abstract (max 150 words) and at least three keywords (max 10).
 Note that the NILQ follows the Oxford Standard for Citation of Legal Authorities (OSCOLA): see OSCOLA Fourth Edition.
 For further information, see the About the Journal page and the Notes for Contributors.

 Founded in 1936, the NILQ is a generalist peer-reviewed academic law journal that endeavours to provide critical insight into topics of interest to the legal profession throughout the United Kingdom and the world.
-To this end, the Editors are now accepting original research of approximately 2,000 words in length (including footnotes) in OSCOLA format from members of the legal community at various stages of professional development.
-Practitioners, parliamentarians, members of the judiciary as well as academics at all stages of postgraduate study including professional researchers are invited to contribute to the NILQ concerning topics of general or specific interest under the section heading ‘Notes and commentaries’.
+To this end, the Chief Editor is now accepting shorter items in the same format from members of the legal community at various stages of professional development.
+Practitioners, parliamentarians, members of the judiciary as well as academics at all stages of postgraduate study including professional researchers are invited to contribute to the NILQ concerning topics of general or specific interest under the section heading ‘Notes and Commentaries’.
 For further information, see the About the Journal page and Notes for Contributors.

 If you are unsure about the suitability of your prospective submission, please contact the Chief Editor Dr Mark Flear.